EolnMsuk/Thundr-Plus/README.md

 # Thundr-Plus
 A Tampermonkey script which bypasses face detection on thundr.com.
-Thundr's AI moderation expects (Detections + Landmarks).
 Use the Tampermonkey script within this repo to bypass face detection on Thundr.

 ## How to Install & Use the Thundr-Plus Tampermonkey Script